jayjaykil05/docusaurus-VueHr/docs/doc2.md

 id: doc2
 title: Add/Update Employee Profile
 ---
-In adding employees, these are the following steps you should follow.
+In importing employees through existing excel file, these are the following steps you should follow.

 ## Add/Update employees by import